thlorenz/dog/README.md

     order to flesh out what exactly to expose as public api and also document
   - at this point be welcome to use it if you don't need documentation

+## Installation

+As a commandline tool in order to maintain, publish, etc., your blog:

+    npm install -g dog

+Inside the application that uses **dog** to provide your blog:

+    npm install dog

 ## Examples

 Please consult the [blog-only](https://github.com/thlorenz/dog/tree/master/examples/blog-only) and the [blog-site](https://github.com/thlorenz/dog/tree/master/examples/blog-site)